Written By: Chloe Wilson BSc(Hons) Physiotherapy

 The foot become numbs, changes color, swells and starts to smell due to damage to the skin, blood vessels and nerves in the feet.

-Trench foot was first recorded back in 1812 with Napolean's Army and was a big problem during World War 1.
-Nowadays, it's festival goers, fishermen and soldiers who tend to suffer from it.
+Trench foot was first recorded back in 1812 with Napolean's Army and it was a big problem during World War One.
+But nowadays, it's festival goers and fishermen, as well as soldiers who tend to suffer from it most.

 It can take three to six months to fully recover from Trench Foot and prompt treatment is essential to prevent gangrene and possible foot amputation.

-Unlike frostbite, NFCI doesn’t require freezing temperatures.
-It can develop in temperatures up to sixteen degrees celsius (sixty degrees fahrenheit) and can even affect people indoors.
+Unlike frostbite, trench foot doesn’t require freezing temperatures.
+It can develop in temperatures up to 16 degrees celsius (60 degrees fahrenheit) and can even affect people indoors.

-Any wet environment, be it from excessive sweating to wearing damp socks and shoes, can cause Immersion Foot.
+Any wet environment, be it from excessive sweating to wearing damp socks and shoes, can cause Immersion Foot to develop.

 It can take less than a day of exposure to poor conditions for Trench Foot to develop.
-Nowadays, NFCI is most commonly seen in builders, hikers, extreme-sports enthusiasts, security guards, campers, aid-workers and festival goers.
+Nowadays, immersion foot is most commonly seen in builders, hikers, extreme-sports enthusiasts, security guards, campers, aid-workers and festival goers.

-At the 1998 Glastonbury music festival, doctors were seeing approximately ninety people a day with Immersion Foot.
+At the 1998 Glastonbury music festival, doctors were seeing approximately ninety people a day with Trench Foot.

-Trench Foot can affect the heels, toes or entire foot.
+Trench foot symptoms can affect the heels, toes or entire foot.

 The classic presentation of NFCI is a cold, swollen, white/grey foot that can feel numb, heavy, painful and prickly.